Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Global existence

 where $C>0$ is a generic positive constant.
 The energy and dissipation functionals are defined by

 and

 \end{theorem}

-\begin{remark} In \cite{c3}, Crin-Barat and Danchin assumed $V_0^{\ell}\in \dot{B}^{d/p}_{p,1}$ and established the global strong solutions in hybrid Besov spaces of $L^p$-type for partially dissipative hyperbolic systems.
-Theorem \ref{theorem0} emphasizes different regularities on the conservative component $\mathbf{P}V_0$ and the dissipative component $\{\mathbf{I} - \mathbf{P}\}V_0$.
-This comes from those spectrally frequency-localized estimates in Proposition \ref{LemmaspectrallocalHp}.
-In particular, the dissipation rate \eqref{Dt} gives us a control of $V$ in $L^{1}(\mathbb{R}_{+}, \dot{B}^{d/p+1}_{p,1})$, and thus a Lipschitz control of $\nabla V$ in $L^{1}(\mathbb{R}_{+}, L^{\infty})$, which is exactly consistent with the blow-up criterion in \cite{bahouri1} or \cite[Theorem 1.4]{XK1}.
-Moreover, our result removes additional structural assumptions on $F(U)$ and $G(U)$ as in \cite{c3}, allowing, for instance, those lower-order stiff nonlinear terms (cf. \cite{CLL,JinXin1,Natalni1}).
+\begin{remark}\normalfont Crin-Barat and Danchin \cite{c3} assumed that $A^i_{1,1}(\bar U)=0$ in \eqref{blockL} and established global solutions in $L^p$-type hybrid Besov spaces when $V_0^{\ell}\in \dot B^{d/p}_{p,1}$.
+By contrast, Theorem~\ref{theorem0} considers different regularity requirements for the conservative component $\mathbf{P}V_0$ and the dissipative component $\{\mathbf{I}-\mathbf{P}\}V_0$ based on the sharp frequency-localized decay properties (see Proposition~\ref{LemmaspectrallocalHp}).
+In particular, the dissipation \eqref{Dt} yields $V\in L^{1}(\mathbb{R}_{+};\dot{B}^{d/p+1}_{p,1})$ and hence $\nabla V\in L^{1}(\mathbb{R}_{+};L^{\infty})$, which is consistent with the classical blow-up criterion for hyperbolic systems in \cite{bahouri1} and \cite[Theorem~1.4]{XK1}.
+Moreover, the functional setting allows to remove the additional structural assumptions on $F^i(U)$ and $G(U)$ that are required in \cite{c3}.

 \end{remark}